fenago/tableau-intermediate/lab-guides/md/Lab_1.md

 #### Getting ready

-In this recipe, we will be using the `Baby_names.csv` dataset.
+In this lab, we will be using the `Baby_names.csv` dataset.
 Make sure that you have a local copy of the dataset saved to your device.